kbarre123/vixen_sequences/README.md

 vixen_sequences
 ===============

-Sequences from the "Vixen 3" program folder tracked by the software version control.
+My sequences from the "Vixen 3" program folder as by the software's version control.

 ### Hardware
 I'm using an Arduino Uno R3 connected to a PC (Windows 7) via USB.
 I'm interfacing Vixen 3.1u2 (build #66) via the